 Detectives investigating the murder of notorious timeshare fraudster John ‘Goldfinger’ Palmer, have appealed again for information.

 John Palmer was murdered before he could face a multi-million fraud trial in Spain.
-He was due to be a ‘Key defendant’, but now the trial has concluded, police are reissuing the appeal.
+He was due to be a ‘Key defendant’, but now the trial has concluded, police are Republishing the appeal.
 They hope that now the trial is over, and ended with several individuals facing lengthy prison sentences, ‘changing loyalties’ could mean some individuals in the criminal underworld would be willing to come forward with information.
 Detectives said that the timing of the criminal charges in relation to the Spanish trial has always been seen as a possible motive for the murder.

 Palmer, 65, once described as Britain’s richest criminal, was shot dead in the grounds of his Essex mansion in June 2015 in what police believe was a contract killing.
 In 2001 he was found guilty of masterminding the largest timeshare fraud on record and jailed for eight years.
 He served just over half his sentence.
-It is reported that he scammed £30 million from around 20,000 people through his timeshare fraudulent activities and amassed a fortune of £300 million.
+It is reported that he scammed £30 million from around 20,000 people through his timeshare fraudulent activities and Accumulated a fortune of £300 million.
 He was even ranked 105th, topping the queen on the Sunday Time’s Rich List.
 Despite this, Palmer declared bankruptcy in 2005 with debts of £3.9 million.

 In 2007, he was arrested, again, on charges including fraud.
 He served two years in a high security Spanish jail but was released on bail.
 Palmer, who once owned a Jet, two helicopters and a yacht was thought to be consumed by greed, plotted with others to take customers for every penny through a buy-sell scam, which promised to sell customers timeshares at an inflated price within a specific timeframe, if they agreed to purchase another property from Palmer.